mush-mush-mush/portfolio/src/data/works/grandwisatabekasi/grandwisatabekasi.md

 slug: grand-wisata-bekasi
 ---

-A fully responsive company profile website using Gatsby as static site generator.
+A responsive company profile website for Grand Wisata Bekasi using Gatsby as static site generator.